jaredpetersen/testgoose/README.md

 });
 ```

-Model mocks work the exact same as model stubs but with one exception: you must use argument matchers to specify the arguments on every function you expect mock to be called with.
+Model mocks work the exact same as model stubs but with one exception: you must use argument matchers to specify the arguments on every function that you expect the mock to be called with.

 Defining the argument expectations and behavior of your mock is pretty simple.
 Here's how to do it:
 1. Create a model mock with `testgoose.model.mock()`